Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - Maplewood Flats – a conservation area run by the Wild Bird Trust of British Columbia in North Vancouver.

-- Whyte Lake Park – a very non-urban park with a hiking trail at the northern edge of West Vancouver.
+- Whyte Lake Park – a heavily-forested park with a hiking trail at the northern edge of West Vancouver.

 - Whytecliff Park – a stunning place not far from Horseshoe Bay in West Vancouver.